khulnasoft-lab/hooker/docs/controller-runner.md

 TLS can be enabled by passing the TLS cert and key through the optional `--controller-tls-cert` and `--controller-tls-key` flags for Controller and `--runner-tls-cert` and `--runner-tls-key` flags for Runner.

 AuthN can be enabled by passing the [NATS Seed File](https://docs.nats.io/running-a-nats-service/configuration/securing_nats/auth_intro/nkey_auth).
-Postee uses NKeys, a public-key signature system based on Ed25519.
+Hooker uses NKeys, a public-key signature system based on Ed25519.

 A seed file should be treated as a secret.
 It can be passed to the Controller via the `--controller-seed-file` and the Runner via `--runner-seed-file`.

-This can be helpful in situations where Postee Config contains secrets that are configured in an Action that runs on a Runner.
+This can be helpful in situations where Hooker Config contains secrets that are configured in an Action that runs on a Runner.

 ## Walkthrough
-In the case of Tracee reporting a malicious finding, the Action might only make sense to run locally within the same environment where Tracee reported from.
-For instance, in the case of a Postee Action to kill a process reported within the malicious finding, the process will only exist on the host where Tracee reported from.
-Therefore, the need for a localized Postee that can handle this arises.
+In the case of Tracker reporting a malicious finding, the Action might only make sense to run locally within the same environment where Tracker reported from.
+For instance, in the case of a Hooker Action to kill a process reported within the malicious finding, the process will only exist on the host where Tracker reported from.
+Therefore, the need for a localized Hooker that can handle this arises.

-Postee Runners can automatically bootstrap themselves upon startup, given the address of the Postee Controller.
-They only receive the relevant config info from the Postee Controller for the Actions and Routes they are responsible for.
+Hooker Runners can automatically bootstrap themselves upon startup, given the address of the Hooker Controller.
+They only receive the relevant config info from the Hooker Controller for the Actions and Routes they are responsible for.
 This helps by limiting the spread of secrets in your configuration to only those Runners where they are needed.
 If your deployment uses Actions where secrets are required, we recommend you run these Actions at the Controller level.

-The only Actions that a Postee Runner should run are Actions that are context/environment specific.
+The only Actions that a Hooker Runner should run are Actions that are context/environment specific.
 A few examples (but not limited to) are: Killing a local process, Shipping local logs on host to a remote endpoint, etc.

 ## Additional Info
-Postee Runners and Controllers are no different from a normal instance of vanilla Postee.
+Hooker Runners and Controllers are no different from a normal instance of vanilla Hooker.
 Therefore, no changes to the producers are required to use this functionality.

-All events received by Postee Runners are reported upstream to the Controller.
+All events received by Hooker Runners are reported upstream to the Controller.
 This has two benefits:

 1. Executions and Events received by the Runners can be monitored at a central level (Controller).
 2. Mixing of Runner and Controller Actions within a single Route, for ease of usage.